Papers

 Anticipated future developments in edge computing encompass the integration of serverless architectures, employing blockchain technology for secure and transparent resource management, and the adoption of network slicing for refined resource allocation.
 Additionally, collaborative paradigms like federated learning promise to decentralize model training further while maintaining user data privacy.

 In conclusion, the paper not only synthesizes current research insights but also chart a prospective trajectory for evolving edge computing paradigms.
-It serves as a significant resource for researchers seeking to delve into the intricacies of resource scheduling in edge-centric environments, laying the groundwork for subsequent innovations in the field of pervasive computing.
+It serves as a significant resource for researchers seeking to explore the intricacies of resource scheduling in edge-centric environments, laying the groundwork for subsequent innovations in the field of pervasive computing.